Saturday, November 28, 2020

 Sausage Gravy Cooking

-All three of the layer fillings complete, there's only one thing to do and that is cook some noodles and get after it.
+All three of the layer fillings complete, there's only one thing to do: cook some noodles and get after it.
 I count out 22 lasagne, four for each of the five layers, and two spares.
 I cook my noodles until they just become pliable, four minutes, rather than the 8-10 minutes the package suggests.
 I cool them immediately under running cold water to stop them from cooking further.
 I have no fear that the noodles will not finish cooking in the oven: I have cooked literally tons of pasta in my life, one, two, or five pounds at a time.

 pasta